frc868/houndscout-2024/README.md

 Ctrl+Click on (http://localhost:3012) in the terminal to open HoundScout.

-Please note that the Client pages will be nonfunctional until further information about the matches, scouters, and teams is inputted.
+Please note that the Client pages will be nonfunctional until a match is created and set as the active match via the lead scouter page.

 # To be completed:
 ## Priority